soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 1-01 Fingerprinting.* ::

-(a) Applicants for the following licenses and permits must appear in person at the License Issuance Division of the Department and be fingerprinted.
-This requirement applies to: an individual, if the applicant is an individual; the general partners, if the applicant is a partnership; and the officers, directors and stockholders owning 10 percent or more of the stock of the corporation ("principal stockholder"), if the applicant is a corporation.
+(a) The Department may require applicants to appear in person at the Department or a location designated by the Department to be fingerprinted.
+This requirement applies to: an individual, if the applicant is an individual; the general partners, if the applicant is a partnership; the officers, directors and stockholders owning more than ten percent of the stock of the corporation ("principal stockholders"), if the applicant is a corporation; and the members, if the applicant is a limited liability company.

-   (1) Auctioneer; Night Auctioneer

-   (2) Commercial Refuse Removal

-   (3) Employment Agency; Employment Agency Manager

-   (4) Home Improvement Contractor; Home Improvement Salesman

-   (5) Junk Dealer

-   (6) Locksmith; Locksmith Apprentice; Keymaker

-   (7) Pawnbroker

-   (8) Process Server

-   (9) Secondhand Dealer

-   (10) Television, Radio and Audio Equipment Service Dealer and Service Manager

 (b) The Commissioner may, in his or her discretion, waive the fingerprint requirement if a person required to be fingerprinted is unavailable, or for other good cause shown.